-Heavy rain floods parts of Japan recovering from typhoons
+Heavy rains flood areas of Japan recovering from typhoons

 Chiba city issued an evacuation advisory to residents of several districts because of a growing risk of flooding or mudslides.
 Strong rain also fell in Tokyo but subsided by late Friday.

-Local media reported two dams were expected to release built-up water and urged downstream residents to evacuate as a precaution.

-Many areas in Chiba are still recovering from damage from a typhoon last month and another earlier this month.
+Many areas in Chiba are still recovering from a typhoon last month and another earlier this month.
 Typhoon Hagibis this month caused widespread flooding farther north and left more than 80 people dead or presumed dead across Japan.

+Yoshiki Takeuchi, an office worker who lives in a riverside house in Sodegaura City, said he had just finished temporary repairs to his roof after tiles were blown off by the September typhoon.
+The downpour was extremely intense, he told Kyodo News.
+“I wasn’t ready for another disaster like this.
+I’ve had enough of this, and I need a break.”

 Residents of central and northern Japan, including Nagano and Fukushima, which were among the worst hit by Hagibis, were also urged to take precautions.
+Iwaki City in Fukushima issued an evacuation advisory to its residents.
+Repairs to river embankments in the area that were damaged by the previous typhoon have not been completed.

 Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.